helidon-io/helidon/DEV-GUIDELINES.md

 - <a id="rule-11-6-4"></a>**Rule 11.6.4.** Bundles are for end users, not internal use.

 <a id="rule-11-7"></a>**Rule 11.7 — Use `provided` scope for third-party specification APIs.** The exception is a
 module that implements the specification.
+Use `test` scope for test-only dependencies; examples choose scopes for their runtime packaging.

 - <a id="rule-11-7-1"></a>**Rule 11.7.1.** Analyze module dependencies and choose the matching Maven scope and `module-info.java` declaration.